 Whether it will to be used wisely or abused foolishly, one way or another herein hides the second-term drama for the new old president Obama.

-Posted by Col. Eugene Khrushchev on Jan 16 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Col. Eugene Khrushchev on January 16, 2013, With 2236 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.